Fire and rescue services

 Azerbaijan citizens may need to do military service.
 If you're an Australian-Azerbaijani dual national, get advice on your service obligations from the embassy or consulate of Azerbaijan.
 Do this well before you travel.

-The Islamic holiday month of Ramadan will be from late April to late May in 2020.
+The Islamic holiday month of Ramadan is expected to begin on or around 23 April 2020.
 Many people in Azerbaijan will observe this.
 Respect religious and cultural customs and laws at this time.

 Avoid eating, drinking and smoking in front of people who are fasting.